Go Back Up

 • Siblings

-• Children (including a step, adopted, or foster child)
+• Children and legal guardians (including a step, adopted, or foster child)

 • Grandparents and great-grandparents

-The death of an extended family member, like aunts, uncles, nieces, nephews, and cousins, can also qualify for employee bereavement leave.
+The death of an extended family member, such as an aunt, uncle, niece, nephew, or cousin, can also qualify an employee for bereavement leave.
 Some companies even allow their employees time off to grieve the loss of a pet.
-But usually, more time off is given when an employee loses a spouse, parent, or child, in comparison to other types of family members.
+Typically, more time off is given when an employee loses a spouse, parent, or child in comparison to other types of family members.

 There are many advantages to providing bereavement leave at your company, including the following: